positron-solutions/dslide/README.md

 -   `dslide-deck-forward` and `dslide-deck-backward` move between top level headings.

+<a id="org70b08bd"></a>

 ## Narrating

 The presentation you see is a cloned [indirect buffer](info:elisp#Indirect Buffers) of your org mode buffer.
 The Elisp state and overlays are independent.
 There are two key advantages:

--   Any state you create in the presentation will not pollute the org mode buffer you are editing
+-   Any state you create in the presentation (besides buffer text and text properties!) will not pollute the org mode buffer you are editing
--   We can display the source for the presentation simultaneously
+-   We can display the source for the presentation simultaneously, making one pretty while leaving the other to show us what is hidden

 `dslide-deck-develop` will attempt to display both the presentation and source simultaneously.
 Whenever the source is visible, highlights will be applied to indicate where the presentation is at. **This is especially helpful for including presentation notes in comments, which are hidden by default**.